liufengyinxue/density-fluctuation-for-review/README.md

 Using "optimized.zip" to simulate Ising model with C++.

+"Data.mat" save the yield data of pistachio tree from 2003-2007.

 Using "Data.mat" and "Analysis_DF_withoutmale.m" to analyze the data of pistachio tree yield.

 Using "Raster_TL_DF_Convolution.m" to calculate density fluctuation with the convolution method, and using "Vector_TL_DF_square_mark.m" to calculate density fluctuation with the throwing boxes method.